-“The main clinical implication is that polyunsaturated fats [PUFA], as derived from safflower, sunflower, and soybean oils are a metabolically worthy substitute for saturated fat,” said lead author Michael Miller, MD, who is Professor of Cardiovascular Medicine at the University of Maryland School of Medicine in Baltimore.
-“Subjects in this 6-month study lost an average of 10-pounds after consuming the tasty, heart-healthy muffins supplemented with other PUFA-enriched products, walked regularly, and maintained mild caloric restriction.”
+“The main clinical implication is that polyunsaturated fats [PUFA], as derived from safflower, sunflower, and soybean oils are a metabolically worthy substitute for saturated fat,” said lead author Michael Miller, MD, who is professor of cardiovascular medicine at the University of Maryland School of Medicine in Baltimore.

 Prospective, Open-Label Study